aj812/imgbasepython/readme.md

-##imgBase Django Server
+## Title: imgBase Django Server

-Using PostgreSQL, serve user and media data
+Using PostgreSQL & the Django Python web framework to serve user and media data